milworm/cordova-plugin-audio-library/README.md

 Cordova/Ionic plugin that allows to get user's audio library (list of songs) on both ios and android platforms.
 It also allows to play an item on iOS device

 ##examples
+####Getting list of songs
 ```
 window.cordova.plugins.AudioLibrary.getItems(function(items) {
   items = JSON.parse(items);
 });
 ```

-each item in items is an object, for instance:
+Each item in items is an object, for instance:
 ```
 {
   id: "11111111",